munanadi/ntl-moshi-chart/README.md

 1. `ntl run dev` and hit the URL with query params

 ---

 The canvas thing on serverless envs is real challenge.
 [This](https://github.com/okwme/serverless-canvas/) was a life safer

+add the following environment variables to netlify deploy settings (not to the .env file) `LD_LIBRARY_PATH` to `/var/task/node_modules/canvas/build/Release`

 ---